-Enough sights to keep you busy each day.
-The Romans already took a liking to this area, at least they left some beautiful buildings behind.
-The Pont du Gard (rightly placed on the World Heritage list of Unesco) and the Arena of Nimes are two striking examples.
-The caves of Cocaliere, the charming markets where local “producteurs” sell their produce directly, make it very easy to plan a daytrip.
-Of course the castles of Aujac, Brésis, Portes and Allegre after whom our Gites have been named, are worthwhile to visit.
-In small villages like Banne, Lussan, Rochegude of Naves you still can find spots where time seemed to have stand still.
+Enough sights to see every day.
+The Romans already had a weakness for this area, at least they left a lot of beauty behind.
+The Pont du Gard (rightly placed on the World Heritage list of Unesco) and the Arena of Nimes are two telling examples of this.
+The caves of Cocaliere, the cosy local markets where local “producteurs” sell their wares directly make it very easy to plan a trip.
+Of course the castles of Brésis, Aujac, Portes and Allegre, from which our flats take their name, are worth a visit.
+In small towns like Banne, Lussan, Rochegude or Naves you will still find places where time seems to have stood still.
 If you want a bit more noise than you can ride in cities like Avignon, Montpellier or Nimes, where there is a real Mediterranean atmosphere.